Kroc/PortaDOOM/PortaDOOM/files/wads/conversions/DOOMCE/README-DOOM-CE.md

 - **GFX.Extra:** Smoothened wall/floor animations, glowing floors, and liquids will produce splashes.
 - **GFX.Parallax:** Adds a 3D-like relief effect to liquids.
 - **GFX.PBR:** Changes how textures react to lighting.
 Gives a glossy or metallic effect to textures.
-- **GFX.Upscale:** 2x AI upscaled textures.
-The result was not always the best, so if you don't like it you can remove it.
 - **SFX.HQ:** Upscaled, higher quality sounds and adds some additional sounds to some monsters.

 ### Optional addons